 In Gaza, more than 1 million refugees were left under Israeli rule.
-The defeat invigorated a fledgling Palestinian national movement, with the Palestinian Liberation Organization (PLO) gained new influence.
+The defeat invigorated a fledgling Palestinian national movement, with the Palestinian Liberation Organization (PLO) gaining new influence.

 In 1993, the PLO and Israel signed the Oslo Peace Accords.
 Israel relinquished control of parts of Gaza and the West Bank to a semi-autonomous government, the Palestinian Authority, in exchange for an agreement to stem violence by Palestinian guerilla groups, including Hamas, which had formed during violent clashes between Palestinians and Israeli troops in 1987.
 But the Palestinian Authority could not stop the attacks and Israel refused to dismantle its remaining settlements.

 In 2005, Israel unilaterally withdrew its settlements and soldiers from inside Gaza in a so-called “disengagement” intended to limit conflict.
 The following year Hamas, which had established social and educational programs in Gaza, rode a wave of popularity to an election victory.
 It soon fell into a week-long battle with the ruling party, Fatah, which took control of the West Bank.

 After Hamas’ election, Israel imposed a land, air and sea blockade on the strip, which human-rights organizations say has stifled the economy and had devastating effects on life in Gaza.
 An estimated 80% of the 1.3 million Palestinian refugees in Gaza rely on aid and over half a million live in refugee camps.